 - Autotune: Used to create the Duck Guy's speaking voice.

 - Used to create the Computer's voice in 4.

-- Weirdly enough, Duck Guy doesn't have this in 4.
+- Weirdly enough, Duck Guy doesn't have this (or at least as noticeably) in 4.
 He regains it in 5, though.

 - Back from the Dead: Red Guy in Episode 5, after having his head popped in Episode 4.